line/Human-Interaction-Generation/codes/README.md

     --cap_id
 ```

-If you want to render the generated sequence with the SMPL human model, please go to `./joints2smpl` and visualize it by using the npy file saved in --result_path.
+If you want to render the generated sequence with the SMPL human model, please go to `./joints2smpl` and visualize it by using the npy file saved in `--result_path`.

 </details>